cheat-engine/cheat-engine/Cheat Engine 6/release/readme.txt

 Added a structure spider which may help in finding ways to distinguish between two objects Value scanning can now take formulas
 Added a form designer to create lua extensions
-Added an automated trainer generator
-Added lots and lots of new functions to the lua engine.
+Added an automated trainer generator that will generate a trainer script for you Added lots and lots of new functions to the lua engine.
 Check the helpfile or main.lua Added the ability to save binary files into a cheat table Added an xm-player